resource-force/gasleaks.info/_pages/01_map.md

 ## The Map

 You can zoom in on the map for more information.
 When you click on an individual leak location, a “card” will open with additional detail.
-If you click on the symbols at the top of the map, you will find a key and a search bar.
+Click on this symbol ![of a card opening to the right][key] for a map key.
+Click on this symbol ![of four brackets][fullscreen] to open a search bar to look up specific streets.

+[key]: {{ "/static/icon-key.png" | absolute_url }}
+[fullscreen]: {{ "/static/icon-fullscreen.png" | absolute_url }}

 Gas leak locations are recorded as street addresses; please note that the leak locations referenced on this map are near the pipeline at the street, not at the residence itself (although Google Maps may place pins at a residence).